Three Inbox Zero techniques that work

 On your last day, set a clear out-of-office message with the following:

-1. date of return
+1. your return date

-3. share contact details of the team/cover
+3. share contact details of the team and your cover

 Here’s an example of an out-of-office message that you can adapt.